 These infections can cause serious problems:

 Measles Measles Measles is a highly contagious viral infection that causes various cold-like symptoms and a characteristic rash.
 Measles is caused by a virus.
 Symptoms include fever, runny nose, hacking cough... read more causes a rash, fever, and cough.
 It affects mainly children and can be very serious.
 It can lead to brain damage, pneumonia, and sometimes death.

 Mumps Mumps Mumps is a contagious viral infection that causes painful enlargement of the salivary glands.
-The infection may also affect the testes, brain, and pancreas, especially in adults.
-Mumps is caused... read more causes the salivary glands to swell and become painful.
+The infection may also affect the testes, brain, and pancreas, especially in adolescents and adults... read more causes the salivary glands to swell and become painful.
 Mumps can affect the testes, brain, and pancreas, especially in adults.
 Mumps is more serious in adults.

-Rubella Rubella Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more (German measles) causes a runny nose, swollen lymph nodes, and a rash with a light reddening of the skin, especially the face.
+Rubella Rubella Rubella is a contagious viral infection that typically causes in children mild symptoms, such as joint pain and a rash.
+Rubella can cause death of a fetus or severe birth defects if the mother... read more (German measles) causes a runny nose, swollen lymph nodes, and a rash with a light reddening of the skin, especially the face.
 In adults, it may cause joint pain.
 If pregnant women get rubella, they may miscarry, the fetus may die, or the baby may have very severe birth defects.

 The MMR vaccine and the varicella (chickenpox) vaccine Varicella Vaccine The varicella vaccine helps protect against chickenpox (varicella), a very contagious infection caused by the varicella-zoster virus.
 It causes an itchy rash that looks like small blisters with... read more are also available as a combined vaccine (MMRV vaccine).